ikluft/prefvote/README.md

 STV was the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
 But STV has largely fallen out of favor because studies of voting methods found it lacking on some desirable characteristics.
 STV was retained while modernizing the code to develop testing infrastructure.

  While no voting method is perfect, methods which meet Condorcet requirements are among the best around.
 So the second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
-Next up will be [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).
+Next was [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).

 After the reference implementation in Perl, next up for language implementations will be [Rust](https://www.rust-lang.org/).